Substra/substra-documentation/docs/source/documentation/gpu.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 By default everything runs on CPU.

-If you want to make your torch model run on GPU, you have to:

-- Put the data in the GPU memory: you can do it batch by batch in the training loop by using the ``Tensor.to(torch.device("cuda"))`` Torch function.
-- Put the model in the GPU memory: substrafl does it for you if you set ``use_gpu=True`` in your :ref:`Torch Algorithm<substrafl_doc/api/algorithms:Torch Algorithms>`.
+If you want to make your torch model run on GPU, you have to put the model and your data in the GPU memory.
+Substrafl does it for you if you set ``use_gpu=True`` in your :ref:`Torch Algorithm<substrafl_doc/api/algorithms:Torch Algorithms>`.